-On May 24, 2012, HMS Income LLC entered into a \$15 million senior secured revolving credit facility with Capital One, National Association ("Capital One") and immediately borrowed \$7 million under the facility, which proceeds were used in the repayment in full of the Main Street facility.
+On May 24, 2012, HMS Income LLC entered into a \$15 million senior secured revolving credit facility (the "Credit Facility") with Capital One, National Association ("Capital One").
 The Credit Facility had an accordion provision allowing increases in borrowing of up to \$60 million, for a total facility of up to \$75 million, subject to certain conditions.
 On August 16, 2013, the Company expanded the available capacity under the Credit Facility from \$15 million to \$25 million.
 The Credit Facility was further amended on November 25, 2013, increasing the capacity of the Credit Facility from \$25 million to \$30 million.